-While you may be familiar with the the many benefits of solar power - reduced electricity bills, lack of pollution, ease of installation and low maintenance requirements - you may not know the details that make these benefits possible.
+While you may be familiar with the the many benefits of solar power - reduced electricity bills, lack of pollution, ease of installation and low maintenance requirements - you may not know the details and solar facts that make these benefits possible.

 1. The Earth receives enough sunlight in one hour to power the world for one year

 The upper atmosphere receives 174 petawatts of incoming solar radiation, Conserve Energy Future reported.
 Of this, 70 percent gets absorbed by clouds, oceans, and land masses, with the remaining 30 percent reflected into outer space.